Haughton impact crater

 Haughton impact crater is located on Devon Island, Nunavut in far Northern Canada.
 It is about 23 km in diameter and was formed 31–32 million years ago during the Early Oligocene.
 The impacting object is estimated to have been approximately 2 km in diameter.
 Devon Island itself is composed of Paleozoic shale and siltstone overlying gneissic bedrock.
 When the crater formed, the shale and siltstone were peeled back to expose the basement; material from as deep as 1700 m has been identified.

+Name

+In 1955, the Geological Survey of Canada recorded the structure — then believed to be a 'piercement' — as part of Operation Franklin.
+Field geologist H. R. Greiner named it Haughton Dome after Samuel Haughton because of the latter's work in geology of the Arctic.